teampoltergeist/poltergeist/README.md

 binary.
 * Extract the tarball and copy `bin/phantomjs` into your `PATH`

-_DO NOT_ use `phantomjs` from the official Ubuntu repositories, since it doesn't work well with `poltergeist`.
+_DO NOT_ use `phantomjs` from the official Debian/Ubuntu repositories, since it doesn't work well with `poltergeist`.
 More information [here](https://github.com/teampoltergeist/poltergeist/issues/866).